-2022 is quickly approaching and with it comes the opportunity to ‘course correct.’
+Each day comes with a new opportunity to ‘course correct.’
 Rethink what habits are keeping you busy but not really productive, and build a new system that focuses on quality work.

 According to research, about 60% of us hope for a better future and accordingly set resolutions that will guide us into the new year.
 All in all that’s not a bad statistic, but the problem is only 8% of people actually follow through.
 So, what holds us back?
 How can we maximize our performance for different outcomes?
 How can you maximize the ROI on your efforts?

-Here are some ideas to help jump start you and your team for transformational growth in the coming year:
+Here are some ideas to help jump start you and your team for transformational growth:

 It’s difficult to simply will yourself to be more productive.
 Instead, it’s helpful to adhere to proven guidelines that will ensure better results, especially as you go about the scheduling and managing of your daily routine.
 Dr. Mark Atkinson of the Human Potential Institute has identified a formula for productivity.